 Looking for other suggestions or topics?

-You can also browse the following website to find a program to request.
+You can browse the following website to find a program to request.

-It is worth noting that this is not a complete list of video conference options; for more recommendations please contact the Instructional Technology Coaches for additional options.
+It is worth noting that this is not a complete list of video conference options; for more recommendations please contact the Instructional Technology Department for additional options.

 Requesting a program